 We would expect that the results for Jason would be better than the lower altitude satellites because atmospheric drag is significantly reduced at this altitude.
-There was not detailed information on the POE formation, so I used the general values from Table 2.
-The mass was 475 kg and the area about 9.536 m2.
+There were not detailed information on the formation available, so I used the general values from Table 2.
+The mass was 475 kg and the area about $9.536 \text{ m}^2$ .
 After about 24 hours, the following figure shows the prediction to be accurate to about 15 m.
 Notice the variation in the 1 day and 1 week plots.
 The scale is small, but the effect is simply a result of solving the second-order, nonlinear, equations of motion.
 The degree with which the oscillations occur is a function of the orbit, the relevant perturbations, the modeling of the satellite parameters, and mostly the scale.
+Note the largest variations occur about a much smaller difference in the orbits than the other figures for the same time interval.